 - Turn on the radio to be aware of the weather changes.

 - Your feet should be kept off the floor.

 - Do not forget to switch off the engine.

 - Ventilate your car

-- Make the car noticeable from a distance by attaching any bright-colored clothes and use flares if you have them to attract the attention of people near your area.
+- Make the car noticeable from a distance by attaching any bright-colored clothes or sticking flashlights, and use flares if you have them to attract the attention of people near your area.